KarolinaWilk95/Cashflow-Register/README.md

 ### The application includes several key features:

-* Generating various reports to support analytical work and enable better data management.
+* Generating reports to support analytical work and enable better data management.

 * Grouping payment due dates for improved monitoring of payables and receivables.

 Automating this process will save time and increase work efficiency while ensuring greater accuracy in data processing.

+In this application are available roles:
+* DOCUMENT-CIRCULATION
+* CONTROLLING
+* MANAGEMENT

 #### Example to use PatchMapping: